-CADD 2374 Pipe Design (3) (Last year's course prefix/number CAD 238)
+CADD 2374 Pipe Design (3)

-Prerequisites: Computer Aided Design 1470 and Mathematics 1374 or the equivalent.
-This course presents the methods of piping of fluids for refineries, petrochemical plants, and industrial facilities.
-ASME codes are applied to the design of pressure vessels, pipe fitting, weided and seamless piping, pumps, and heat exchanges.
-Drawing techniques are emphasized in orthographic isometric projections.
-The use of the computer to produce drawings is encouraged.
+Computer Aided Design 1470 and Prerequisites: This course Mathematics 1374 or the equivalent. presents the methods of piping of fluids for refineries, petrochemical plants, and industrial facilities.
+ASME codes are applied to the design of pressure vessels, pipe fitting, welded and seamless piping, pumps, and heat Drawing techniques are emphasized in exchanges.
+The use of the orthographic isometric projections. produce drawings is computer to encouraged.
 Laboratory fee.
 (2 Lec., 4 Lab.)